cjroma0199/etch-a-sketch/README.md

-Sure, here's the modified version of the readme file with the title "Etch a Sketch" as the largest heading, followed by "Features" as the subheading:

 # Etch a Sketch

 ## Features:

-## Canvas: Etch a Sketch provides a canvas area where users can draw.
+- **Canvas:** Etch a Sketch provides a canvas area where users can draw.
 The size of the canvas can be adjusted using a slider, allowing users to create drawings of different sizes.

 - **Color Selection:** Users can choose a custom color to draw with using an input field.
 The color can be selected using the color picker, which updates the chosen color as the user interacts with it.